 Director (Telecoms) wrote to two equipment suppliers requesting for information regarding suitable multi-channel very high frequency (VHF) apparatus that would enable incoming vessels to call their shipping agent offices when they were 20 to 30 miles outside Singapore .
 Director (Telecoms) further wrote to seven equipment suppliers requesting them to provide budgetary prices for a multi-channel VHF radio telephone system for communicating to ships in the harbour and adjacent waters .
-Director (Telecoms) informed Financial Secretary that 4 quotations were received for the Public VHF Radio Telephone Service to Ships and the cheapest and most satisfactory equipment offered by Radio Corporation of America (RCA) was recommended for purchase.
+Director (Telecoms) informed Financial Secretary (FS) that 4 quotations were received for the Public VHF Radio Telephone Service to Ships and the cheapest and most satisfactory equipment offered by Radio Corporation of America (RCA) was recommended for purchase.
 The Financial Secretary's approval was obtained to purchase the RCA equipment in August 1957.
 Subsequently, Telecoms Department placed an order for Ship-to-Shore Public Telephone VHF systems (consisting of main and standby equipment) with RCA through its local agent in September 1957 .
 RCA delivered the ordered equipment in April 1958.

-In August 1968, Director (Telecoms) submitted two copies of the draft 1967 Annual Report of the Telecoms Department to Permanent Secretary (Communications) for approval .
+In August 1968, Director (Telecoms) submitted two copies of the draft 1967 Annual Report of the Telecoms Department to Permanent Secretary (PS) (Communications) for approval .
 The Department entered the year under review still administered as two organisations, namely the Department proper and the former Cable and Wireless Ltd Branch (acquired on 3 January 1966) which was designated as Telecoms Department (External) .
 The functional re-organisation of the Department achieved the essential centralised control of the Department’s operations including the absorption of the ex-Cable and Wireless Ltd staff into the public service .
 A press cutting on “Steps to Centralise Control of Telecoms” that was published by the Malay Mail on 12 May 1969 reported that the successful re-organisation of the Telecoms Department was the most critical step in its evolution .

 The file also contains information relating to: